The nuclear word Trump and Kim can't agree on

 Denuclearisation: The word Trump and Kim can't agree on

-If Donald Trump and Kim Jong-un do meet, there's only one thing they'll talk about: denuclearisation.
+If Donald Trump and Kim Jong-un do meet, there's only one thing they'll talk about - denuclearisation.
 Trouble is, they have very different ideas on what that means.

 Animation by Davies Surya.
 Script by Tessa Wong and Subin Kim of BBC Korean.